303layasai/SkillCraft-Cybersecurity-Internship/README.md

 # 🛡️ Title:

-SkillCraft Technology Internship – Cybersecurity Projects This repository showcases the tasks I completed during my SkillCraft Technology Internship in the field of cybersecurity.
+SkillCraft Technology Internship – Cybersecurity Projects:

+This repository showcases the tasks I completed during my SkillCraft Technology Internship in the field of cybersecurity.
 The projects focus on cryptography, password security, and ethical hacking fundamentals.
 ---